Iotatfan/erofi-discord-bot/README.md

 # Erofi xD

-A just discord bot which I develop just for fun during my free time
+A discord bot which I develop just for fun during my free time